The Language of Fertility: A Manifesto for Change

 Around 1 in 7 couples may have difficulty conceiving a baby, and in around a quarter of these cases, it is not possible to identify the cause.

-Infertility has been formally recognised as a disease by the World Health Organisation (WHO) since 2009.
+Infertility has been formally recognized as a disease by the World Health Organization (WHO) since 2009.
 Yet today, through the language that society collectively uses to describe fertility and baby loss, it is often those struggling with infertility who are still made to feel responsible for the challenges they face.

 IVI wants to change this.
 With the help of five women and their online fertility communities, we have created the Language of Fertility.

 The Language of Fertility is a community-led manifesto and movement to: